albertvisser/scripts/readme.rst

 **binfab**

-    execute ``fab`` (fabric) using fabfile in this directory actually `fabric` is now replaced by `invoke` so this now starts ``tasks.py`` and runs under Python 3
+    execute ``invoke`` tasks for this directory (through ``tasks.py``).
+The "fab" part of the name stems from the former use of ``fabric``.

+**build-bin-scripts**

+    a script to build additional short scripts by making symlinks and echoing commands into files. see below for details.

-**check-repo** (formerly check_local)
+**check-repo** (symlink to **check-repo.py**, formerly check_local)

-    while a script by this name was replaced with a function in the fabfile, my creativity failed me in choosing a name for a somewhat similar but visual tool that does some things that hgview does (and more), but without needing to step into the repo first.
+    while a script by this name was replaced with a function in the fabfile, my creativity failed me in choosing a name for a somewhat similar but visual tool that makes it possible to start several basic repo management tasks from a gui and without needing to step into the repo first.

+**covtest**
+    script to launch unittests and analyse testcoverage (using pytest and coverage.py)

 **db.py**

     `invoke` functions to manage database servers.
-Currently contains start/restart/stop functions for mongodb and postgres and a repair function for mongodb
+Currently contains start/restart/stop functions for mongodb and postgres and a repair function for mongodb.
+Also added: simple backup/restore actions.

-**dosomethingwith.py**

-    a general-purpose script - or at least meant as such - that I wrote for use from within Double Commander to apply some action on the selected files and/or directories.

 **dtree**